Association of Rocky Mountain College and University Mail Services

 - Individual Membership.
 Individual membership is open to any college or university employee responsible for or managerially associated with a college or university mail service department and who is otherwise employed by a college or university.
 An Individual Member has one vote and is eligible to hold office and serve as a Director.

 - Institutional Membership.
-Institutional Membership is open to any college or university employing personnel who meet the requirements of Individual Membership who are employed by that the same college or university.
+Institutional Membership is open to any college or university with multiple personnel who meet the requirements of Individual Membership who are employed by that same college or university.
 An Institutional Member may designate up to three qualified individuals as representatives of that institution.
 Each designated representative of an Institutional Member shall be considered an Individual Member for purposes of voting, holding elective or appointed office in the Association, and for all other purposes as set forth in these Bylaws.

 - Emeritus Membership.
 Any individual who has been an ARMCUMS member for a total of five years or longer may be recognized as an Emeritus Member.
 This member shall have all the rights of an Individual Membership except for voting privileges, provided there is no conflict of interest.